Celebrate the start of a New Year in a Fairy-tale City filled with Round the Clock Parties!

 If you’re looking to spend New Year’s abroad in a place where you’ll get your money’s worth, Prague is always a good place to go.
 Hotels are generally very reasonable and a nice meal in a restaurant are on average cheaper than back home.
 Of course it’s always worth to eat at places that are a little bit away from the tourist hotspots, seeing as the Old Town is a lot more expensive than places outside the city centre.
 Otherwise New Year’s is a great opportunity to really let yourself go and indulge in a bit of luxury for a few days.

 Having experienced New Year’s in Prague, I wanted to share insider tips on the best places to spend New Year’s eve in Prague, top sights to see and the enchanting streets of the city that will steal your heart! <3

-Unlike Barcelona or Milan you won’t have to do away with fireworks – quite the contrary!
-On the last day of the year many locals in the city let off a gorgeous show of lights.
-However the actual highlight takes place on the 1st January at 6pm.
-While the fireworks during the night of New Year’s Eve are often set off by locals or event organisers, you can enjoy the city’s official family-friendly firework display during the evening on New Year’s Day.
-Technically that means that the New Year’s festivities actually last two days.
-Not too shabby if you ask me!
+On the last day of the year many, locals and tourists gather along the banks of the Vltava, on the bridges and main squares throughout the city to watch the official firework display at midnight.
+While the fireworks during the night of New Year’s Eve are often set off by locals or event organisers, you can then enjoy the official family-friendly firework display of the city in the evening of 1st January.
+That means that the New Year’s festivities actually last two days!

 The best places to watch the fireworks: